The Advocate (Portland, Oregon): Beatrice Morrow Cannady

 Beatrice Morrow, Oregon's most prominent civil rights activist in the 20th century, moved to Portland and married The Advocate editor Edward Cannady in 1912.
 She became the assistant editor of The Advocate, a role she held for twenty-four years.
 In 1930, after their divorce, Beatrice became the editor and owner of the newspaper.
 At the time, Portland had an African American population of barely 1,000, and Beatrice Morrow Cannady quickly became involved in civil rights issues, including protesting the showing of The Birth of a Nation, a commercially successful silent film that portrayed the KKK as heroes.
 Through writing for The Advocate she was able to confront many racial issues that hotels, restaurants and movie theaters had.
 She routinely kept her readers up to date on Ku Klux Klan activity nearby in Portland and throughout the state.
 One of her biggest accomplishments was the challenging of excluding African American in many Pacific Northwest towns.
 The two main towns she focused on were Vernonia, Oregon, and Longview, Washington.
 Along with continuing to work on The Advocate and giving hundreds of talks and presentations, Cannady became the first African American to graduate from Northwestern College of Law in 1922, and she worked to remove racist language from the Oregon Constitution.
 She was finally successful in 1927.
 She continued her work in Oregon through the 1930s, when she moved to California.
 Cynthia Cannady, Beatrice's granddaughter, remembers her grandmother as a woman of many talents and a strong political conscience.

 She was a tireless civil rights leader at a time when the Klan was active in Oregon and exclusion laws prohibited African-Americans from even residing in the state.
 She was a feminist at a time when women's suffrage was new and sexism was the norm.
 She was a believer in the equality of cultures and religions at a time when cultural arrogance and religious zealotry were common.

-Comments on the newspaper

-"With this issue The Advocate makes its initial bow to the Portland public as an independent, non-partisan, non-sectarian weekly newspaper for the intelligent discussion and authentic diffusion of matter appertaining to the colored people, especially of Portland and the State of Oregon."